gSchool/ada-1-intro-to-ruby/02-methods/03-built-in-methods.md

 By the end of this lesson you are expected to be able to:

-- Read and interpret the Ruby documentation
+- Practice reading and interpreting Ruby documentation
-- Experiment with Ruby methods in irb
+- Using `irb` to experiment with unfamiliar Ruby methods

 ## String Methods